rafael-g-depaulo/obsidian-vault/RPG/R20/Equipment/Equipment.md

 **Reach**.
 This weapon adds 5 feet to your reach when you attack with it.

 **Versatile**.
 This weapon can be used with one or two hands.
-A damage value in parentheses appears with the property—the damage when the w eapon is used with two hands to make a melee attack.
+A damage value in parentheses appears with the property—the damage when the weapon is used with two hands to make a melee attack.

 **Mounted**.
 This weapon is considered Two-Handed unless the user is mounted.